-That planning is vital to tackling the future challenges of health and climate change.
+That planning is vital to tackling the future challenges of health, environment and climate change.

 That the Government’s Planning White Paper strips away what little control communities have by:

-- removing a whole stage of the planning process so that permission will be given automatically in the plan and local communities won’t get to decide planning applications in growth areas.
+- removing a whole stage of the planning process so that permission will be given automatically, meaning local communities won’t have a voice regarding planning applications in growth areas.

 - removing the only legal right for people to be heard in person when plans are made.
 This will now be at the discretion of the planning inspectorate.

-- centralising power in Whitehall by the increased use of permitted development to convert commercial and industrial buildings to residential units so that local residents have no say over what happens in their own communities.
+- centralising power in Whitehall by the increased use of permitted development to convert commercial and industrial buildings to residential units, which means that local residents have no say over what happens in their own communities.